rust-lang/rfcs/text/0000-multi-type-return-position-impl-trait.md

 There are many open questions here regarding semantics, syntax, and expanding it to other features such as method delegation.
-But given the codegen for both multi-value RPIT and delegation will share similarities, it may be worth exploring further in the future.
+But given the codegen for both multi-type RPIT and delegation will share similarities, it may be worth exploring further in the future.

 ## (TODO) Mark unimplementable/sealed trait methods